What is land banking fraud?

 The fraud is perpetrated by the reality being far different.
 The plot would have little or no development potential and it may be unlikely to get planning permission.
 The land may not even exist or if it does it may not actually belong to the person actually selling it.
 It is very difficult to try and establish this.

-These cases are notoriously difficult and prosecutors seem determined to pursue them aggressively in the current climate.
+These cases are notoriously difficult and prosecutors seem determined to pursue them aggressively.
 The City of London Police has a particular interest and are dedicating resources to this area.
 The frauds are often perpetrated on a national scale and the paper trail can be complex.
 As nationally recognised solicitors across the UK we can assist no matter what area you are based in.
 We cover investigations and proceedings throughout the country and have access to experts such as accountants and senior barristers in all areas.